qmk/qmk_firmware/keyboards/handwired/dactyl_manuform_tight/readme.md

 Forked from the [Dactyl ManuForm](/keyboards/handwired/dactyl_manuform), the *Dactyl ManuForm Tight* replaces the former's thumb key cluster with a 3 key thumb cluster.

 * Keyboard Maintainer: [Joshua Shreve](https://github.com/joshreve)
-* Hardware Supported: Pro Micro, or clone of
+* Hardware Supported: Pro Micro development board
 * Hardware Availability: [Github](https://github.com/joshreve/dactyl-keyboard)

 ## Variants

-*Dactyl ManuForm Tights* are built in variations that cater for different row and column counts.
+*Dactyl ManuForm Tights* are built in variations that cater for different row and column counts; there is no default.

-As standard, per half:
+Standard key layout (per half):
 - The finger keywell bottom row has 2 keys, 1 each in ring and middle columns
 - The thumb cluster has 3 keys, arranged in 1 row.